 - Implement free trade zones so that high value light assembly business could thrive here free of US customs fees.

 - Start a City owned electric power utility that it could provide cheap electricity to industries that move here.
-This has the side benefit of providing green power for consumers who are willing to pay more than conventional power but still less than PGE would charge.
+This has the other benefit of providing green power for consumers who are willing to pay more than conventional power but still less than PGE would charge.

 - Lower the business tax rate permanently to the average of the 6 other largest cities in the Bay Area.